AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 I know, there are other ways to integrate NMEA2000 in SignalK.
 But with this implementation you do have the full contol about how NMEA2000 PGNs are interpreted and what "path" information is used to forward it to SignalK.

 The software is based on the ESP8266 library for SignalK ([EspSigK](https://github.com/mxtommy/EspSigK)).
-But it was necessary to change the software to use it on an ESP32 with up-to-date libraries fro ESP32 (ArduinoJson, ESP32SSDP, WebSockets).
+But it was necessary to change the software to use it on an ESP32 with up-to-date libraries for ESP32 (ArduinoJson, ESP32SSDP, WebSockets).

+And I had to add also a String-Method for "EspSigK::addDeltaValue()" and "EspSigK::addDeltaValue()".
+Without the extension it was not possible to send a position.

 To use the gateway, the following libraries have to be intalled: